The U-182: the Commander and Crew

 Rank, Name, Date of birth

-In addition to the crewmen, prisoners were on board the U-182 at the time it was lost: 2 captains and at least 1 engineer.
+In addition to the crewmen, prisoners were on board the U-182 at the time it was lost: at least 2 captains.

 There was a directive to reduce the number of qualified enemy captains by retaining the officers and especially the commanders of ships sunk.